 In 2001, the building was refurbished under the leadership of former CEO, Sharon Clancy, to meet the growing functions of Mansfield CVS.

 The building still fulfils the needs of Mansfield CVS, providing a large training space for courses, events and meetings, as well as a variety of offices and meeting spaces suitable for room hire or rental.

 The team has seen many changes in the last few years, and like others in the voluntary sector, has faced cuts and difficulties.
-However, many positive changes have been implemented to weather these issues, including taking on a new Chief Officer, Heather Rabett in January 2016.
+However, many positive changes have been implemented to weather these issues, including taking on a new Chief Officer, Steve Morris in October 2018.